August 1977 Mission Development Initiated by the Lutheran Church in America (LCA)

 March 2009 Occupied New Building

-October 2019 Missional Partnership Established: Resurrection Episcopal Church
+October 2019 Missional Partnership Established with Resurrection Episcopal Church

 In August of 1977, the Rev. Paul Black, pastor and Mission Developer, was called by The Division for Mission in North America of the Lutheran Church in America (LCA) to begin a new mission in the Dobson Ranch area of Mesa, AZ.
 Pastor Black soon developed a relationship with Rev. Jim Manning, of Celebration of Life Presbyterian Church, another mission development, and they quickly formed ecumenical collegial relationships with other developing congregations including St. Matthew’s Methodist, College View Baptist, and St. Timothy’s Catholic.
 As they went door to door, they shared names of families who expressed interest in a particular denomination.